nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 ------------------------

-If we do not have a spatial mask of the target regions, a brain mask can be easily extracted from the fMRI data by the :func:`nilearn.masking.compute_epi_mask` function:
+If we do not have a spatial mask of the target regions, a brain mask can be computed from the data:

+- :func:`nilearn.masking.compute_background_mask` for brain images where
+  the brain stands out of a constant background.
+This is typically the case when working on statistic maps output after a brain extraction
+- :func:`nilearn.masking.compute_epi_mask` for EPI images

 .. figure:: ../auto_examples/01_plotting/images/sphx_glr_plot_visualization_002.png
     :target: ../auto_examples/01_plotting/plot_visualization.html